 The chee cheong fun is best eaten warm, so grab a seat and try it.
 Besides chee cheong fun and porridge, they are also selling various other food such as siu mai, dumplings, fish balls, etc.

-The cashier lady was really sweet and that made me forget about the rude lady earlier that took our order.
+Customers come and go pretty quickly during the morning.
+Also, the cashier lady was really sweet and that made me forget about the rude lady earlier that took our order.

 合益泰小食 Hop Yik Tai

 Sham Shui Po, Hong Kong